Willie Brown: Dig a hole and fill it with money

 The authors of "Megaprojects and Risk" (Brent Flyvberg, Nils Bruzelius) studied hundreds of big projects around the world.
 They verify Brown's opinion about big projects:

-Cost underestimation and overrun cannot be explained by error and seem to be best explained by strategic misrepresentation, namely lying, with a view to getting projects started (page 16).
+Cost underestimation and overrun cannot be explained by error and seem to be best explained by strategic misrepresentation, namely lying, with a view to getting projects started (page 16, emphasis added).

 As Brown noted, the Central Subway is a good example of the too-big-to-stop practice.
 This BART project is another example.
 The California high-speed rail project is the biggest example, but there's at least a chance that the court will put a stop to it and save taxpayers billions of dollars.